 Why do you think the grass is so green in Ireland?
 It’s because of lots and lots of rain.
 Ireland is famous for it and there is a high chance that you’re going to have at least a few rainy days during your stay in Ireland.
 Usually, people don’t like rain, especially on their wedding day.
 But there is nothing you can do about it so stop worrying.
 Honestly, Ireland elopement photos look so cool in a moody and rainy atmosphere.

 When visiting Ireland, you definitely must prepare for the unpredictable weather.
 That means that you need to bring good shoes, preferably waterproof ones.
 Or at least water-resistant to some point.
-Secondly, you need to bring enough of warm clothes, depending on the time of the year you are visiting Ireland.
+Secondly, you need to bring enough warm clothes, depending on the time of the year you are visiting Ireland.
 The raincoat is a must during your stay in Ireland and we suggest you buy a longer raincoat poncho that will cover most of your body.
 These are lightweight and easy to carry around at all times.

-Ireland elopement venues: Our pick
+Ireland elopement venues: Our top pick

 Regarding the best places to elope in Ireland, we have made our pick of locations that will give you an impression of what to expect from Ireland.
 Honestly, all of Ireland is beautiful and you really can’t miss any location.
 Some of them are similar too.
 When it comes to our experience of Ireland, we have fallen in love with its western part – Connemara.
-It’s something absolutely amazing.
+It’s something amazing.

 Meet your Ireland elopement and wedding photographer – meet us!